 Are you wondering if you can use a video camera with Zoom?
 The answer is yes, you can!

-Using a Video Camera with Zoom
+Connecting Your Video Camera to Zoom

 Connecting your video camera to Zoom is easy.
 Most cameras connect via USB or HDMI cable, depending on the type of camera you have.

 Once connected, go to the settings menu in your Zoom account and select “Video.”
 From there, select your external camera from the drop-down menu.

 It’s worth noting that not all cameras are compatible with Zoom, so be sure to check if your specific make and model are supported before purchasing.
 Additionally, some older cameras may require drivers or other software updates before they will work properly with Zoom.

 When choosing an external camera for use with Zoom, there are several factors to consider: